grv07/grv07.github.io/index.md

 ##### 2. Shift Scheduler
 >
-A shift scheduler tool for scheduling shifts of employees based on their leave(s), skill(s) and location.
+A shift scheduler tool for scheduling shifts of employees based on their leave(s), skill(s), and location.
 **Role: FullStack developer(Python, Go, javascript)** **Team Size: 3**